So here we are, the main reason I took this trip: TPC Sawgrass. It’s on the bucket list of most every avid golfer. It was definitely high on mine!

 They were putting people off on both nines, but I was happy I was starting on number 1.
 I wanted the anticipation to grow as I got closer and closer to the famous finishing holes.
 I was grouped with a nice, fun couple from London, England and it was their first time playing here, as well.
 We met our forecaddie, Jason, who looked a bit like a young Hal Sutton and was a good caddie.
 He knew when to help and when to back off and just let us enjoy the surroundings.

 I did not play well this day.
 I was spraying the ball all over the place and not really getting any distance out of my drives (see: fatigue), so the course played really long.
 The starter and the caddie strongly urged us to play from the whites (unless you’ve played there several times before or were a scratch golfer).
 From the whites, the course isn’t too long, but accuracy is key.
 Like Dye’s Valley, it is a very fair layout.
-Lots of trouble to get into, but if you can play it safe you can do alright.
+There is a lot of trouble to get into, but if you can play it safe you can do alright.
 The course was in excellent condition and the rough was not as treacherous as Dye’s Valley.
 A lot of bunkers and hard-to-read greens add a lot of challenge to this course.

 In actuality, I thought the course would be a lot tougher than it actually was.
 It was still very challenging, but not as crazy as I made it out to be in my own head.
-That said, I did stand on several of the PLAYERS tees, and from the tips it was a whole different vantage point on most holes.
+That said, I did stand on several of THE PLAYERS tees, and from the tips it was a whole different vantage point on most holes.

 The round was pretty slow (about 5 hours because we were stuck behind that large tournament group), but I didn’t care.
 I was enjoying the sights and sounds.
 I wasn’t worrying too much about how I played.
 The great thing about the timing was that we were the last group off the front nine, so there was a big gap behind us.
 As we neared the Sawgrass version of “Amen Corner” (that was the caddie’s joke, which apparently doesn’t go over well with Augusta members he told us)—holes 16, 17 and 18—the pace slowed down even more as expected.